DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 Resilience strategies improve HPA axis regulation,15 which contributes to regulating depression

 Resilience scores are useful to predict development of depression in the short term (under a year)16

 Interventions at an individual, family, and community level can strongly impact the chance of developing depression.
 One study found that resilience interventions helped young refugees engage better in prosocial behaviour, which is a protective factor against depression17

-In late-life depression resilience strategies can both prevent depression, “promote well-being even in the absence of current psychopathy” and be applied as a treatment to those with depression.18 Thus the authors advocate for widespread application regardless of whether someone is at risk of depression
+In late-life depression resilience strategies can both prevent depression, “promote well-being even in the absence of current psychopathy” and be applied as a treatment to those with depression.18 Thus the authors advocate for widespread application regardless of whether or not someone is at obvious risk of depression

 Higher resilience capacity combined with Generalized Anxiety Disorder (GAD) significantly improves response to adversity20

-Higher resilience in children predict better management of risks and help them avoid adverse outcomes over time21
+Higher resilience in children predicts better management of risks and helps them avoid adverse outcomes over time21

 Mental resilience mediates the interaction between adverse childhood experiences and future emotional dysregulation.
 The higher the resilience, the lower the emotional dysregulation22

 Depressed patients having both high resilience and low trait anxiety were about ten times more likely to achieve treatment response than those having either low resilience or high trait anxiety24